Special price through June 14

 About the wine:

-A round, velvety nose.
+The nose is round and velvety.
 Sweet red fruits bring a delicious richness, enhanced by a hint of white pepper and mild spices (turmeric, coriander).
 While the bubbles make a bold entrance, they soon fade into the background to complement a full-bodied palate with notes of cherry and raspberry.
 The freshness of the structure complements a well-balanced dosage and lingers in a finish that awakens the taste buds.
 All that’s missing is a red fruit tart to pair with it.

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France